aebergl/MatSurv/Article/paper.md

 the appearance of the created figure.
 The graphics were inspired by the `survminer` R-package (Kassambara 2018).

-# Use
+# MatSurv Use and Features

-MatSurv uses the log-rank (Mantel-Cox) test to calculate the p-value.
+MatSurv creates three different items, a KM-plot, a risk table and statistical results.
+The KM-plot shows the events and also censoring for the different groups and it is customizable using different input parameters.
+The risk table shows the number of patients “at-risk” for different time points and it is linked to the KM-plot.
+The statistical results are reported as a structure and the different values are described below.
+MatSurv uses the log-rank (Mantel-Cox) test to calculate the Chi- squared test statistic and corresponding p-value describing evidence against the null hypothesis that the curves are identical.
-Users have two options for calculating HRs: the log-rank or Mantel-Haneszel approach.
+Users have two options for calculating HRs: the log-rank or Mantel-Haenszel approach.
+HR can only be calculated when there are two groups being compared.
 In the log-rank approach, HR = (O<sub>a</sub>/E<sub>a</sub>)/(O<sub>b</sub>/E<sub>b</sub>), where O<sub>a</sub> & O<sub>b</sub> are the observed events in each group and E<sub>a</sub> & E<sub>b</sub> are the number of expected events.
 In the Mantel-Haenszel approach, HR = exp((O<sub>1</sub>-E<sub>1</sub>)/V), where O<sub>1</sub> is the number of observed events in a group, E<sub>1</sub> is the expected number of events in the same group and V is the total variance.
-Results from the log-rank approach will give slightly different results when compared to the Mantel-Haneszel or Cox regression approach, which is commonly used in R.
+The two methods give similar results but the log-rank results will not work of there is no events in one of the groups.
+The 95% confidence interval for the HR’s are also reported together with the inverse of all the values.

 In order to use MatSurv, simply put MatSurv.m in any directory of your choice and make sure it is added to your path.
 At a minimum, the user